Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 A small expression of gratitude will be enough to show the person that you have acknowledged and are grateful for their words.

-Responding with a thank you card
+2. Responding to condolences with a thank you card

 Or, if you’d like to write some words of your own, try starting off with a “thank you for thinking of me.”
 You could then go on to show your gratitude for the support they may have offered or the kind words they shared.

-Responding over text
+3. Responding to condolences over text

 In today’s modern society, condolences are often sent over text.
 When you’re ready to reply, it’s often best to start your response with a thank you.
 If the person has been more specific and offered their support, you can go on to show your appreciation for this too.